AMWA-TV/bcp-003/security-proposal.md

 ## Client Identification and Authorisation

 HTTPS is well proven to secure the connection between the client and server, and to indentify the server to the client.
 However, while it does have some capability to perform client identification and authorisation, HTTPS does not provide the fine grained control over permissions desired for the NMOS APIs.

 *JSON Web Tokens* are access tokens which can be issued to a client to enable them to carry out certain actions on APIs.
-An authentication server SHALL issue a token to a client upon successful authentication.
-The client SHALL then use that token in requests it sends to APIs.

-The token contains *claims* which describe what actions the client is allowed to do against the API, for example reading or writing to a particular endpoint.
+A token contains *claims* that describe what actions the client is allowed to make against the API, for example reading or writing to a particular endpoint.
 The set of claims a particular token contains is referred to as being its *scope*.

-A particular token MAY contain many different claims, allowing it to be used for a variety of actions.
+In this proposal an "authentication server" issues tokens.

+The token's scope MAY relate to multiple claims.

 Tokens SHALL be signed using RSA with SHA-256, to allow their provenance to be validated in a compatible way.

 ### Client Authentication

-Before tokens can be issued to an API client it SHALL first authenticate with the authentication server.
+A client SHALL authenticate with an authentication server before making API requests.

+The authentication server SHALL NOT issue tokens without authentication.

 Clients SHALL use *OAuth 2.0* to authenticate.
 OAuth 2.0 is a widely used authorisation mechanism which has been used to provide authentication for issuing JSON Web Tokens on other systems.